 The therapist should spend time explaining the agreement to the service user to ensure that they understand the content.
 Each service user (or their parent/carer) should be asked to sign the agreement to access therapy pre-trial.

-In addition, the therapist should explain to the service user that a 'Summary of the Allegation' has been provided (or requested) from the OIC and that the therapist will not, therefore, be asking the service user to recall the detail of the abuse during sessions.
+Where the therapist has access to the Summary of Allegation, the therapist should explain to the service user that a 'Summary of the Allegation' has been provided (or requested) from the OIC and that the therapist will not, therefore, be asking the service user to recall the detail of the abuse during sessions.